-1. Prepare Your Soil Using the No-Till Method
+1. Prepare Your Soil Using a No-Till Method

-- It’s a harsh fact that machines are destroying our soil.
-When we mechanically till the soil, a negative chain of events happen.
-First, the soil’s complex structure gets broken up into tiny particles.
+- It’s a harsh fact that machines are destroying our soil!
+When we mechanically till our gardens, our soil’s complex structure gets broken up into tiny particles.
 Air pockets created by earthworms and arthropods diminish.
 Colonies of beneficial bacteria and strands of fungal hyphae break apart.
-When these tiny pieces all settle, they become extremely compacted, leading to poor drainage.
-On larger farms, this causes major flooding and soil erosion.
-Second, when the tiller kicks up all the soil, it exposes all the valuable microbial life to the air, oxidizing and killing all of it!
-When we don’t have a solid foundation of diverse microbes, we don’t have a diverse nutrient supply for our plants, either.
+When these tiny pieces all settle, they become extremely compacted, leading to poor drainage – the totally opposite effect we hoped tilling would have!

-There’s a common misconception that we must till our soil every spring to aerate it.
-The concept of tilling is so that our crops’ roots can breathe and water can drain more efficiently, but tilling does not accomplish this.
-There is another way to prepare our gardens that is healthier for our soil and uses much less effort and equipment – this is the Double Dig Method.
+- There’s a common misconception that we must till our soil every spring to aerate, so “roots can breathe” and “water can drain more efficiently,” but the fact is: Tilling does NOT accomplish this.
+There many other ways we can prepare our gardens that are not only healthier for our soil, but also require much less money and equipment – my preferred method is Double Digging.

 I first learned about double digging from John Jeavons, founder of Ecology Action and the Grow Biointensive farming method, and author of How to Grow More Vegetables, when he presented at the MOSES Organic Farming Conference in 2015.
 The Double Dig Method entails digging two layers of soil with a shovel using nothing but old-fashioned manual labor.
 Using the least amount of effort possible, the digger is to “twist” the soil in patches while amending it using organic fertilizers and compost.
 Watch this instructional YouTube video on double digging (note that there is a second part you’ll need to watch).